 Develop Your Career

 Every person who enters the culinary world has different career aspirations and goals.
 Experience, knowledge and confidence can be gained in a number of ways, either by progressing to senior positions within one kitchen or by working across a number of kitchens always ensuring that the next move is to a more prestigious restaurant and under different.
-For those that are particularly ambitious, armed with a City and Guilds qualification, you can also seek to work in kitchens abroad to expand your skillset; as an example, many chefs spend time working in Italian or French restaurants to learn different techniques and recipes that can be taken back home.
+For those that are particularly ambitious, armed with a culinary qualification, you can also seek to work in kitchens abroad to expand your skillset; as an example, many chefs spend time working in Italian or French restaurants to learn different techniques and recipes that can be taken back home.